What does your browser reveal about you?

 Overall firefox is great for new users, but Opera is still my browser of choice.

-24. Gravatar Scott UNITED STATES Says:
+24. Scott UNITED STATES Safari Mac OS says:

 Wow.
 You sure make a lot of stupid and wrong assumptions.
 I prefer open-minded developers rather than types who think everyone who’s not like them is some idiotic noob.